-Pick a costume that only goes as far as the waist.
+Pick a costume that only goes down to your dog’s waist.
 Wigs are ideal because they don’t touch any of the moving parts of a dog wheelchair.
 Pet spray on paint is also a good choice to add a pop of color.

-Eliminate any parts of a costume that dangle down in front of your dog.
-This serape has a short front so it won’t trip your dog and cause the wheelchair to tip.
+Eliminate any parts of a costume that dangle in front of your dog.
+This serape has a short front so it won’t trip your dog or cause the wheelchair to tip.

-Pick a costume that is made of a lightweight material, especially if you’re putting it directly on a dog’s back.
+Pick a costume that’s made of a lightweight material, especially if you’re putting it directly on a dog’s back.
 This Jockey design is easy to carry and won’t put an extra strain on a paralyzed dog’s spine.

-And if you’re crafty you can create your own handmade Halloween costume.
-Ernest’s pet parents handcrafted this design to fit over his wheelchair.
+And if you’re crafty you can create a one-of-a-kind DIY Halloween costume.
+Kardi’s pet parents handcrafted this Budweiser Beer costume that fits over the dog’s cart.